jonathankerth/chat-app/README.md

 - The chat provides users with two additional communication features: sending images and location data.
 - Data is stored online and offline.

+## Necessary Libraries Installation

+- In your project directory, install all the necessary libraries using npm by running the command `npm install`.
+- Once all the libraries are installed, start the project by running `npm start`.

 ## Technical Requirements

 - The app is written in React Native.